-She said, “I understand if you’re upset at me and I know things may change between us after this but always keep in mind that I love you and I really wish I could have avoided this unfortunate situation.”
+She said, “I understand if you’re upset at me, and I know things may change between us after this, but always keep in mind that I love you and I really wish I could have avoided this unfortunate situation.”

-I said, I understand completely, I wish my aunt would have the guts to tell me that herself but it’s ok, I know how to deal with this besides I have friends to help, I’m not worried about myself at this moment and I’m prioritizing the people I love and had truly cared for me.
+I said, “I understand completely.
+I wish my aunt would have had the guts to tell me that herself, but it’s okay; I know how to deal with this.
+Besides, I have friends to help me.
+I’m not worried about myself at this moment; I’m prioritizing the people I love and who have truly cared for me.
 Thank you for being honest, you will always be my mother and there is no way to change the past.
-I forgive you and I do accept my destiny.
+I forgive you and I do accept my destiny.”

-She said, “is ok Sheryl, you don’t owe me any explanation, and I’m glad you have a strength I could only dream of having.”
+She said, “It’ss okay, Sheryl.
+You don’t owe me any explanation, and I’m glad you have the strength I could only dream of having.”

-My mother remained silent, and after a brief pause, she gently took hold of my hand with an affectionate gaze, and then we departed together.
+My mother remained silent, and after a brief pause, she gently took hold of my hand with an affectionate gaze.

-Somehow, she knew in her heart that this was a battle I had to face on my own and I believe that if she could, she would have done more for me.
+Somehow, she knew in her heart that this was a battle I had to face on my own, and I believed that if she could, she would have done more for me.

-Another week had passed, I got the strength to give Leann a call, and she answered on the third ring.
+Another week passed.
+I got the strength to give Leann a call, and she answered on the third ring.
 Her response indicated that she might not have been in the mood to talk, but at least she wasn’t rude enough to ignore the call altogether.

-Leann: Hey, how have you been?
+Leann: “Hey, how have you been?”

-Me: I’m okay.
+Me: “I’m okay.”

-Leann: Just, okay?
+Leann: “Just okay?”

-Me: Well, I recently discovered that my mom knew about my past, and it was quite overwhelming to process.
+Me: “Well, I recently discovered that my mom knew about my past, and it was quite overwhelming to process.”

-Leann: How do you feel about it?
+Leann: “How do you feel about it?”

-Me: I told her that I did my own research and I’m aware of everything, but now, I simply don’t care about myself as much.
+Me: “I told her that I did my own research and I’m aware of everything, but now I simply don’t care about myself as much.
 My focus is on the people I love and who have cared for me.
 I apologize, Leann.
-I thought I was brave enough, but I ended up feeling like a coward, letting things spiral out of control.
+I thought I was brave enough, but I ended up feeling like a coward, letting things spiral out of control.”

-Leann: It’s okay, Sheryl.
+Leann: “It’s okay, Sheryl.
 I was too hard on you, and I shouldn’t have said some of the things I did.
 Please let me know when you’re ready to face this, and we’ll confront it together.
-I truly don’t know what go into me, I have never reacted like that before, I’m truly sorry.
+I truly don’t know what got into me.
+I have never reacted like that before—I’m truly sorry.”

-This was probably one of our longest fights, not even when we were apart for almost 5 years, we had an argument that set us apart like that.
+This was one of our longest fights.
+Not even when we were apart for almost five years had we had an argument like this.

-I finally find a way to get to Lilith, through the same book Leann found, two invocation sigils plus meditation were the key, I have been doing this for so long so I just need to keep in mind Leann’s warnings a proper summoning, and a farewell as well.
+Eventually, I finally found a way to get to Lilith—through the same book Leann found.
+Two invocation sigils plus meditation were the key.
+I have been doing this for a long time, so I just need to keep in mind Leann’s warnings about a proper summoning, and a farewell, as well.

-I started my own séance, I set myself to a different state of mind focused on her and somehow defying towards her, maybe I was starting to embrace this new identity.
+I started my own séance.
+I put myself into a different state of mind focused on her, and somehow defying toward her.
+Maybe I was starting to embrace this new identity.